Bedford’s Historic Destination

 Our Program from Last Summer

-Although we are now planning what we will offer in 2025, you can still see a full list of the events that we did offer last summer.
+We are now in the process of planning what we will offer in 2025.
+If you want an idea of what we have done in the past, you can still see a full list of the events we ran last summer, in ’24.
 Hopefully this will whet your appetite for the Summer of ’25.

 We look forward to being able to welcome you back.